Kajak

 “One day before the big departure: We flew from Bucharest to Stuttgart with our luggage and equipment and from there we took the train to Eschbach in south-west Germany to pick up the kayaks.
 There at Lite Venture we pick up the kayaks that we have chosen for the tour.
 We are very excited about the boats and hope we made the right choice.

-We chose two Stellar S16 touring kayaks for the project.
+We chose two S16 touring kayaks from Stellar for the project.
 The reason for this was that we knew from our first tour in 2012 that we need lighter and also narrower kayaks to be faster.
 Nevertheless, they should offer stability - there are many large ships on the Danube, freighters and cruise ships, whose wake creates strong waves.
-And sufficient loading volume for the equipment and provisions are also important for the long duration of the tour.
+And sufficient loading volume for equipment and food is also important for the long tour.

 The first impression of the boats was good!
-We received a very good explanation and instruction at the handover and were excited to finally get started!
+We received a very good explanation and instruction when we were handed over and were excited to finally get started!

 A friend then picked us up at the shop and took us with the kayaks and luggage to the starting point in Ulm